pablomathdev/api-node-ts/README.md

 - [x] - If Invalid Email is provided,return bad request (error 400)
 - [x] - if user already exists no add user
 - [x] - if crendentials are valids, add user
-- [x] - If fields provided are valids, return success (200 Ok) and access token
+- [x] - If fields provided are valids, return 201 (created) and access token